kurtosis-tech/awesome-kurtosis/flink-kafka-example/README.md

 {"word":"kurtosis","count":3}
 ```

-In the Starlark script we check the the the `words-counted` topic eventually contains `{"word":"kurtosis","count":3}`
+In the Starlark script we check the `words-counted` topic eventually contains `{"word":"kurtosis","count":3}`
 using the built in ExecRecipe and the `jq` extractor support.